|

 critter and rat trappers have averaged about 545,000 during that

+same time.)
 How many wildlife and rodent critter and rat trappers take advantage

 of the October opportunities offered through the problem wildlife